MarcUsher/marcusher/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Marc Usher
 ==================================================================================================================================

-Junior Full-Stack Software Engineer
+Full-Stack Software Engineer
 ----------------------------

-My passion for digital innovation led me to work as a Digital Marketer at internationally-renowned institutions for over eight years, where I successfully led and delivered large-scale projects.
-Most notably, I’m proud to have project managed a complete institutional website redesign and relaunch, which deepened my interest in software engineering and led me to study full time with General Assembly.
+Multilingual Software Engineer with over 8 years experience in Digital Marketing at internationally-renowned HE institutions.
+I successfully directed and delivered large-scale projects, including project managing a complete institutional website redesign and relaunch which led me to study Software Engineering full time with General Assembly.

+I’ve led and worked in small teams to collaboratively build full-stack applications from the ground up, interpreting project requirements and creating and deploying full-stack applications in the MERN stack and in Django with a PostgreSQL database.

-I bring a positive impact to internal teams and practices with my collaboration skills and attention to detail, while my strong stakeholder and project management skills enable successful external client relationships.
+I bring a positive impact to internal teams and practices with my collaboration skills and attention to detail, while my strong stakeholder and project management skills enable successful internal and external relationships.

-I’m excited to bring my experience to a new career as a Software Engineer, working in a collaborative team and learning from others to create innovative and well-designed applications.
+I’m excited to bring my experience to a new career as a Software Engineer, working in a collaborative team and learning from others to create innovative and impactful applications.

 * 🌍  I'm based in London, UK
 * 🖥️  See my [portfolio](http://marcusher.github.io)